mohammadabufarweh/crm_concepts/assignments/plugin/plugin1.md

 **1. Create a contact associated to it.
 Ex: when a account is created , automatically a contact should be created with any field values.
 This contact is associated to its parent account**

+**2. Create a task associated to the contact ( adding to the above point, create a task that has the newly created contact as its regarding )**

 ```c#
 using System;
 using System.Collections.Generic;